 If appropriate, the facilitator uses creative writing methods to increase engagement in the activity and extend personal reflection; the participants can discuss difficult issues in a distanced manner, focusing on the text and their writing.

-Reading for Wellbeing is currently taking place at the Redwoods Centre on Thursdays from 11.15 – 12.00, St George’s Hospital, adult and older adult wards on Tuesday mornings and we are launching a session at George Bryan Centre in early 2018.
+Reading for Wellbeing is currently taking place at the Redwoods Centre in Shrewsbury, St George’s Hospital in Stafford and George Bryan Centre in Cannock.